jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 ## Prerequisites

 - Install and configure [kubectl](https://kubernetes.io/docs/tasks/tools/) and [helm3](https://helm.sh/docs/intro/install/) on your workstation.
-- Create the kubernetes namespace where you want to deploy `enterprise-gateway`, for example:
+- Create the kubernetes namespace where you want to deploy Enterprise Gateway, for example:
   ```sh
   kubectl create namespace enterprise-gateway
   ```